joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ## Approach

-* @nyaf uses JSX/TSX syntax for quick component dev.
+* ny@f uses JSX/TSX syntax for quick component dev.
-* @nyaf supports Single Page App (SPA) directly.
+* ny@f supports Single Page App (SPA) directly.
-* @nyaf can use any current HTML 5 API, such as web components, fetch, and all this with ES2015+.
+* ny@f can use any current HTML 5 API, such as web components, fetch, and all this with ES2015+.
-* @nyaf provides a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
+* ny@f provides a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
-* @nyaf uses TypeScript from the beginning (and is written in TypeScript).
+* ny@f uses TypeScript from the beginning (and is written in TypeScript).
-* @nyaf creates a very small package.
+* ny@f creates a very small package.
-* @nyaf works well with WebPack and other common tools.
+* ny@f works well with WebPack and other common tools.
-* @nyaf uses standards, no weird or enforced CLI, no vendor lock in.
+* ny@f uses standards, no weird or enforced CLI, no vendor lock in.
-* @nyaf uses smart decorators for controlling stuff, not code within the component, for separation of concerns style.
+* ny@f uses smart decorators for controlling stuff, not code within the component, for separation of concerns style.

 > All three base parts (library, form binding, store) together have less than 100 KB; 26 KB zipped in total.